 Disclaimer: you should always talk to your physician or pharmacist before trying anything new that may affect your health (substances, medication).
 This guide is simply for reference, and is NOT intended to be a substitution for professional medical advice.
 Additionally, please note that this article was written from the perspective of a USA citizen.
-Please check with your local cannabis laws for more information on CBD products in your area.
+Check with your local cannabis laws for more information on CBD products in your area.

 So, CBD is having a moment.

-Unlike the main active ingredient in marijuana, THC (Tetrahydrocannabinol), CBD is non-psychoactive, which means it doesn't get you high.
-It’s perhaps best known for treating pain and anxiety.
+Unlike the main active ingredient in cannabis, THC (tetrahydrocannabinol), CBD is non-psychoactive, which means it doesn't get you high.
+It’s also known for treating pain and anxiety.

 Cannabidiol oil is available in a variety of forms:

 Some CBD products also contain THC, which means it can have psychoactive effects.
 As a general rule, cannabis products with a ratio on their packaging (1:1, 20:1, etc.) contain both compounds.

 Much of the medically-reviewed research covers general marijuana use, and not cannabidiol specifically.

-A 2014 study compared the executive functioning of neurotypical adults versus those with ADHD who had or had not recently used cannabis.
-(Keep in mind that this study was about general cannabis, and didn't specifically look at CBD by itself.)
+Another study compared the executive functioning of neurotypical adults versus those with ADHD who had or had not recently used cannabis.2 (Keep in mind that this study was about general cannabis, and didn't specifically look at CBD by itself.)

-However, researchers found that early cannabis use (before age 16) can reduce the capacity for executive functioning, but more research needs to be done in order to determine specifics.
+However, researchers found that early cannabis use (before age 16) reduces the capacity for executive functioning, but more research is needed in order to determine specifics.

 Now, hold on — I didn’t say that!
 Let’s look at another study that was inspired by ADHDers who self-medicate with cannabis.
 Researchers investigated possible benefits of cannabis for ADHD and published their findings in European Neuropsychopharmacology.3

 Participants also demonstrated small but promising improvements in:

 Some people with ADHD praise CBD for its ability to calm their racing anxious minds, which allows them to relax and focus.

 Cannabidiol is generally considered safe, but some users report undesired side effects, such as:

 If you take prescription medications, check with your doctor or pharmacist before trying CBD.
 It’s always good to consult with your doctor, but I'm also empathetic to fears about being labeled a “drug user” or being otherwise judged by physicians for taking CBD.

-It’s also important to remember that cannabis products aren't strictly regulated the same way prescription drugs are.
+Cannabis products aren't strictly regulated in the same way prescription drugs are.
 You should only purchase products from trusted, vetted, authorized retailers.

 Some drugs known to interact with CBD: